 Pupils in Year 8 will continue with two out of the four languages they 'tasted' in Year 7.
 They build on the basic grammatical concepts and topic vocabulary that they have already encountered.
-Topics are practical and language covers themes which pupils can easily relate to, such as: places in town and tourist information, giving directions, telling the time, talking about school, food and drink, opinions, sport and leisure activities, the weather, seasons and festivals.
+Topics are practical and language covers themes which pupils can easily relate to, such as: places in town and tourist information, giving directions, telling the time, talking about School, food and drink, opinions, sport and leisure activities, the weather, seasons and festivals.

-In French, pupils can participate in the highly popular French Exchange with the Collège International in the beautiful château town of Fontainebleau, south of Paris.
-French pupils will come to London in March and we will visit Fontainebleau in June.
 All pupils are encouraged to join in with the activities which are part of European Day of Languages in late September.
 During this linguistic and cultural celebration, we host visits from external speakers, touring theatre companies and provide a myriad of linguistic and cultural experiences for the pupils.
 Always popular is our wonderful European breakfast, where the pupils can buy food from a huge array of authentic European snacks.